4ureliek/TEanalysis/Utils/README.md

                               Can be files from UCSC, files *.chrom.sizes If you don't have such file, use -b (--build) and provide the genome fasta file for -r

-    -e,--excl     => (STRING) This will be used as -excl for bedtools shuffle: \"coordinates in which features from -i should not be placed.\"
+    -e,--excl     => (STRING) This will be used as -excl for bedtools shuffle: "coordinates in which features from -i should not be placed."
                               Should be either in BED format or be a UCSC gap file (bin, chrom, chromStart, chromEnd, ix, n, size, type, bridge)
                               (detected based on .bed extension at the end of the file name or not) You can get it with this script: https://github.com/4ureliek/DelGet/blob/master/Utilities/fasta_get_gaps.pl